The museum exhibits can be found in two buildings on-site.

 Ankeny High School class photos from the last century; a photo history of Ankeny Schools, sports, and activities; and the interior of a one-room school house.

 Iowa barn, farming and tool artifacts from the last century and a handmade model farm.
-Central Iowa coal mining maps and artifacts are also here.
+A turn of the century parlor and kitchen and central Iowa coal mining maps and artifacts are also here.

 A Victorian parlor with a player piano.